albertosantini/conpa/README.markdown

 - Add volatility graphs below asset stats.

-- Add the constraints.
+- Add the assets constraints.

-- Add a tooltip with the assets of the portfolio in the dashboard for the ids.
+- Add a tooltip to the ids with the assets of the portfolio in the dashboard.

 - Check the top of the page on iPhone, because it seems there is a margin.